-You can make a very simple ‘NO SEW’ scarf from some bright red fleece instead of Christmas ribbon to give your toy that festive Christmas look.
+You can make a very simple ‘NO SEW’ scarf from some fleece (instead of Christmas ribbon) to give your toy that festive Christmas look.

 RIGHT!
 Let the scarf making begin!

 STEP 1 – measure up.

 You need to measure how long the scarf should be as each toy is a different size.
 I use a bit of sewing machine thread to work out how long to make the scarf.
 I have found that a good length is TWICE around the neck.

 So wrap the thread around the neck 2 times, cut and measure the piece of string.
 This is how long the scarf should be!

 Cut out a piece of fleece the length you measured.
 Make it about 5cm/2inches wide.
 (You CAN make it wider if your toy is very big and smaller for a small toy – just think about what a scarf looks like and just keep it in proportion!)